Articles in the series

 - Help center design and branding complete.

-- All the articles that you want to launch along with your help center are written, reviewed, and have been added to Guide and are ready to be published.
+- All the articles that you want to launch along with your help center are written, reviewed, and ready to be published.

-- Guide administrative roles have been defined and assigned to people in your organization (who the Guide Managers are and what access and publishing permissions agents have in your help center).
+- Roles have been defined and assigned to people in your organization (who the admins are and what access and publishing permissions agents have in your help center).

-- Other Guide admin tasks are complete (see Preparing the help center for release).
+- Other admin tasks are complete (see Preparing the help center for release).

-To do all of that, your Guide admin will have enabled your help center in setup mode.
+To do all of that, your help center must be in setup mode.
 In this mode, it is hidden from customers and is visible to administrators and agents only.
-When it’s ready and it’s time to go live, the admin will activate it (see Activating help center).
+When it’s ready and it’s time to go live, the admin will activate it (see Activating your help center).

 - Set a help center launch date that is aligned with the completion of the various other non-writing launch tasks.